sbussard/advent-of-code-2022/README.md

 This repo is a [bazel](https://bazel.build/) project... just because.

+## Feedback

+Please leave feedback under the corresponding [github issue](https://github.com/sbussard/advent-of-code-2022/issues).
+If one doesn't exist for your topic, please create a new one.

 ## It doesn't work for me

 Create an issue and I'll try to help if I can.
 Bazel is very advanced, which makes it hard to use sometimes.